Terradue/doc-tep-geohazards/source/tutorials/diapason-iw.rst

 * Choose the image pair to be processed from the "Current search result" pane.
 Drag and Drop the image to be used as master  into the "Sentinel-1 IW master" field, then select the slave image into the "Sentinel-1 IW slave" field.

 The images shall be from the same track.

+..
+NOTE:: slave and master can be picked up by using the following data package (alternatively to the search steps described): **ChileTrack156**

 * Set the polarization to process from the "polarization" drop-down list